connortbot/connortbot/README.md

 Inquiries: loiconnor8@gmail.com
 LinkedIn: https://www.linkedin.com/in/connor-loi/

-If you are interested in my work, please don't hesitate to contact me 😄 (or for any reason)
+If you are interested in my work, please don't hesitate to contact me 😄